codingrivista/apj-abdul-kalam-tribute-page/README.md

 Here is the live page: https://codingrivista.github.io/apj-abdul-kalam-tribute-page/

-Here is the live preview of the webpage:
+Here is the preview of the webpage:

 ![APJ Abdul Kalam](https://github.com/codingrivista/apj-abdul-kalam-tribute-page/blob/main/img/A-P-J-Abdul-Kalam.png)